 Saint of the Day – 5 July – St Anthony Mary Zaccaria C.R.S.P.
-(1502-1539) – Priest, Founder, Philosopher, Doctor of Medicine/Physician, Renewal of the Forth Hours’ Adoration Devotion, Preacher, Administrator, one of the early leader of the Counter Reformation.
+(1502-1539) – Priest, Founder, Philosopher, Doctor of Medicine/Physician, Renewal of the Forty Hours’ Adoration Devotion, Preacher, Administrator, one of the early leader of the Counter Reformation.
 Founder of the The Clerics Regular of St Paul (the Barnabites) and the Angelic Sisters of St Paul.

 Today we celebrate the life of Saint Anthony Mary Zaccaria.
 A renowned preacher and promoter of Eucharistic Adoration, he founded the order of priests now known as the Barnabites.